3D Printer Setup Guide: First Steps for Beginners

 The first layer is everything.
 If it doesn't stick or looks wrong, fix levelling before printing anything else.

-First Print Most printers include a test file on the SD card.
+Most printers include a test file on the SD card.
 Print it first.
-Typical options: - Calibration cube (XYZ cube): Tests dimensional accuracy - Benchy boat: Tests overhangs, bridges, and details - Cat/dog/test object: Simple print to verify setup
+Typical options: - Calibration cube (XYZ cube): Tests dimensional accuracy - Benchy boat: Tests overhangs, bridges, and details - Simple flat object: Confirms bed adhesion and first layer

 Watch your first print closely.
 The first few layers reveal levelling issues.
-Don't leave until you've confirmed good adhesion.
+Stay until you have confirmed good adhesion before walking away.

 Where to Find Models Thingiverse: Largest collection, variable quality Printables (Prusa): Curated, higher average quality MyMiniFactory: Good for miniatures and decorative items Thangs: Search across multiple sites